Learning from Informants: Relations between Learning Success Criteria: Introduction

-Admitting for finitely many anomalies $a$, i.e. elements of the symmetric difference of the hypothesized and the target concept, yields the anomalous hierarchy for learning from texts by \citet*{Cas-Lyn:c:82}.
-We provide an equivalence between learning collections of functions from enumerations of their graphs to learning the languages encoding their graphs from informants.
-This allows us to transfer the anomalous hierarchy when learning functions by \citet*{Bar:j:74:two-thrm} and \citet*{case1983comparison} to the setting of learning from informants and therefore obtain a hierarchy
+Admitting for finitely many anomalies $a$, i.e. elements of the symmetric difference of the hypothesized and the target concept, yields the anomalous hierarchy for learning from text in \cite{Cas-Lyn:c:82}.
+We provide an equivalence between learning collections of functions from enumerations of their graphs to learning the languages encoding their graphs from informant.
+This allows us to transfer the anomalous hierarchy when learning functions in \cite{Bar:j:74:two-thrm} and \cite{case1983comparison} to the setting of learning from informant and therefore obtain a hierarchy

-On the other hand, \citet*{case1999power} observed the vacillatory hierarchy for learning from texts.
-Thereby in the limit a vacillation between $b$ many (almost) correct descriptions is allowed, where $b \in \N_{>0} \cup \{\infty\}$.
-In contrast we observe a duality by showing that, when learning from informants, requiring the learner to eventually output exactly one correct enumeration procedure is as powerful as allowing any finite number of correct descriptions in the limit.
-Furthermore, even facing all appropriate learning restrictions at hand, gives us more learning power for $b=\infty$.
+\cite{case1999power} observed the vacillatory hierarchy for learning from text.
+There\-by in the limit a vacillation between $b$ many (almost) correct descriptions is allowed, where $b \in \N_{>0} \cup \{\infty\}$.
+In contrast we observe a duality by showing that, when learning from informant, requiring the learner to eventually output exactly one correct enumeration procedure is as powerful as allowing any finite number of correct descriptions in the limit.
+Furthermore, even facing all appropriate learning restrictions at hand gives us more learning power for $b=\infty$, known as behaviorally correct ($\Bc$) learning.
 In particular, we obtain for all $b\in\N_{>0}$

 We also compare learning settings in which both $a$ and $b$ do not take their standard values $0$ and $1$, respectively.